Arash-Nozarinejad/analysis-tutorial/spreadsheets/xlookup-complete-tutorial/readme.md

 ### Example 3 – if_not_found argument
 We’ll now introduce our first optional argument: if_not_found.
 The if_not_found argument is a text that will be returned if a matching lookup_value could not be found in the lookup_array.
-Let’s say we want to find the happiness of score of the country of Canada from our table.
+Let’s say we want to find the happiness of score of the country of United Kingdom from our table.
 If we use the arguments from example 1, we’ll get the following result
 ![example03_na]( https://i0.wp.com/analysistutorial.com/wp-content/uploads/2023/02/05.png?resize=1080%2C381&ssl=1)
 ```
 =XLOOKUP(H2, A2:A20, B2:B20)